ember-learn/super-rentals-tutorial/src/chapters/11-route-params.md

 visit http://localhost:4200/api/rentals.json
 ```

-If we look at the JSON data here, we can see that the `id` is include right alongside the `attributes` key.
+If we look at the JSON data here, we can see that the `id` is included right alongside the `attributes` key.
 So we have access to this data; the only trouble is that we're not including it in our model!
 Let's change our model hook in the `index` route so that it includes the `id`.

 ```run:file:patch lang=js cwd=super-rentals filename=app/routes/index.js
 @@ -14,3 +14,3 @@